Identifying Information from Observations with Uncertainty and Novelty

-We rely upon the common set-theoretic definitions of probability and random variables as by \cite{doobMeasureTheory2012} and \cite{taoIntroductionMeasureTheory2011}.
-We will often refer to a discrete $(\MeasurableInput, \Sigma_\MeasurableInput)$-valued random variable $X$ with its associated probability triple $\TripleInput$ and its sample function $S_\Input: [0, 1] \mapsto \Omega_X$.
-Random variables generalize deterministic variables where the probability measures are constant $1$ for the value and $0$ everywhere else.
-We use them to define the potentially random observed states at each time-step.
-As we focus on the discrete sample case given computable learning, we define the set of probability distributions over those discrete events.
-The probability simplex $\PS^k$ that contains the possible probability mass function, as a vector $p$, of some discrete random variable with support of $k$ mutually exclusive symbols, is defined as where $k$ may be seen as the number of classes in a classification task. $\PS^k$ is equilateral in that all edge lengths are equal.
+We rely upon the common set-theoretic definitions of probability and random variables as by \citet{doobMeasureTheory2012} and \citet{taoIntroductionMeasureTheory2011}.
+We often refer to a discrete $(\MeasurableInput, \Sigma_\MeasurableInput)$-valued random variable $X$ with its associated probability triple $\TripleInput$ and its sample function $S_\Input: [0, 1] \mapsto \Omega_X$.
+Random variables generalize deterministic variables, which can be viewed as random variables with an event space containing only a single element.
+We use random variables to define the unknown and potentially random observed states at each time-step.
+Given our focus on computable learning, we will consider discrete sequences of observations and define probability distributions over those discrete events.
+The probability simplex $\PS^k$ that contains the possible probability mass function, as a vector $p$, of some discrete random variable with support of $k$ mutually exclusive symbols, is defined as

+where $k$ is the number of classes in a classification task. $\PS^k$ is equilateral in that all edge lengths are equal.
 Figure~\ref{fig:prob_simplex} visualizes example probability vectors in their Barycentric coordinates of $\PS^k$.